We found 6 internists who accept Aetna Leap Basic near Lawrenceville, NJ.

 Dr. Rafael Pena's areas of specialization are adult cardiology, general internal medicine, and cardiac electrophysiology (heart rhythm).
 He is a graduate of Pontifical Xavierian University Faculty of Medicine and a graduate of Albert Einstein Medical Center, Philadelphia's residency program.
 In Dr. Pena's practice, he is particularly interested in ablation.
 He honors Blue Cross/Blue Shield, Coventry, QualCare, and more.
 His professional affiliations include St. Francis Hospital, Princeton HealthCare System, and Capital Health.
 His practice is open to new patients.

 Clinical interests: Ablation, Heart Problems, Electrophysiological Study

 Dr. Rajnish Chawla specializes in general practice and general internal medicine and practices in Mercerville, NJ.
-In addition to English, Dr. Chawla (or staff) speaks Hindi and Punjabi.
-Dr. Chawla is professionally affiliated with Capital Health.
-For his residency, Dr. Chawla trained at Capital Health.
-He takes Aetna, Aetna Bronze, Aetna HSA, and more.
+Dr. Chawla (or staff) speaks Hindi and Punjabi.
+He is affiliated with Capital Health.
+Dr. Chawla's training includes a residency program at Capital Health.
+He honors several insurance carriers, including Aetna, Aetna Bronze, and Aetna HSA.